QI-Core Implementation Guide

 • Standardizing the requirements for data servers and data consumers (clients) that exchange quality-related clinical data needed for calculation of quality measures and decision support.

 This IG is focused on representation of clinical data and is limited in breadth to the profiles currently included in QI-Core.
 Not all FHIR resources are profiled, especially those that do not have clinical value in the context of quality improvement, or do not map to QIDAM.
-Additional extensions may be added to the current set of profiles, and additional profiles may be added at a later time.
-In particular, QI-Core represents a subset of the semantics covered in QIDAM, vMR, and QDM.
+Additional extensions may be added to the current set of profiles, and additional profiles may be added later.
+QI-Core represents a subset of the semantics covered in QIDAM, vMR, and QDM.
 The parts of the latter specifications that are not in the QI-Core profiles could be handled with additional profiles, if the DSTU period reveals the need for such additions.
-Keeping the QI-Core profiles in line with FHIR and FHIR’s “80%” rule is one way to make sure that the quality artifacts produced from QI-Core are computable, based on commonly-collected clinical data.
+Keeping the QI-Core profiles in line with FHIR and FHIR's "80%" rule is one way to make sure that the quality artifacts produced from QI-Core are computable, based on commonly collected clinical data.
 The current set of profiles will evolve to reflect changes to the underlying FHIR resources.

 The following topics are explicitly out of scope for this implementation guide: